 One team/one skater can only compete in one category and no crossovers are permitted from one category to the next.
+Unlike other team sports, teams have the flexibility of the 4 out-of-age-range skaters.

 F. Drawing for teams and judges